braughtg/GitKit-Text-old/README.md

 1. Fork the upstream repo.
 2. Open your fork in a Codespace using the green "Code" button.
+3. Run `assets/link-images.bash`
-3. Commit chagnes to a feature branch.
+4. Edit and commit chagnes to a feature branch.
-4. Push and make a Pull Request
+5. Push and make a Pull Request

 ## Overall Structure